lernlink/voucherpress/readme.txt

 == Changelog ==

+= 1.0 (2010/07/04) =

+Added different voucher code options.
+Added registration form shortcode.
+Moved JavaScript into separate file.
+Lots of bug fixes.

+= 0.8.6 (2010/05/26) =

-0.8.6 (2010/05/26) Added voucher name to CSV report 0.8.5 (2010/05/14) Updated plugin URI
+Added voucher name to CSV report

+= 0.8.5 (2010/05/14) =

+Updated plugin URI

+= 0.8.4 (2010/04/20) =

-0.8.4 (2010/04/20) Implemented new Plugin Register version.
+Implemented new Plugin Register version.

+= 0.8.3 (2010/04/17) =

-0.8.3 (2010/04/17) Fixed bugs with expiry date, download limit and email registration.
+Fixed bugs with expiry date, download limit and email registration.
 Changed Plugin Register to be opt-in.

+= 0.8.2 (2010/04/12) =

-0.8.2 (2010/04/12) Stopped failure of chmod() on custom templates directory causing warnings 0.8.1 (2010/04/01) Added voucher code to the CSV download.
+Stopped failure of chmod() on custom templates directory causing warnings

+= 0.8.1 (2010/04/01) =

+Added voucher code to the CSV download.
 Added Plugin Register code.

+= 0.8 (2010/03/23) =

-0.8 (2010/03/23) Made activation even more robust.
+Made activation even more robust.
 Changed expiry to separate year/month/day fields.
 Prepared for own voucher codes.

+= 0.7 (2010/03/12) =

-0.7 (2010/03/12) Made activation more robust.
+Made activation more robust.
 Fixed bug with non-writeable templates directory.
 Added expiry date.

+= 0.6 (2010/03/09) =

+Added shortcode with preview of voucher

+= 0.5.3 (2010/03/01) =

+Fixed bug with upgrades not creating tables

+= 0.5.2 (2010/02/25) =

-0.6 (2010/03/09) Added shortcode with preview of voucher 0.5.3 (2010/03/01) Fixed bug with upgrades not creating tables 0.5.2 (2010/02/25) Fixed bug when no 404.php page found in template.
+Fixed bug when no 404.php page found in template.
 Added link to voucher to voucher edit page.
 Clarified some sections of the voucher edit page.

+= 0.5.1 (2010/02/17) =

+Added a support link and donate button

+= 0.5 (2010/02/15) =

-0.5.1 (2010/02/17) Added a support link and donate button 0.5 (2010/02/15) Fixed bug with download counts occurring in older versions of MySQL 0.4 (2010/02/14) Fixed bug with email registration.
+Fixed bug with download counts occurring in older versions of MySQL

+= 0.4 (2010/02/14) =

+Fixed bug with email registration.
 Changed PDF to force download.

+= 0.3 (2010/02/12) =

-0.3 (2010/02/12) Added check for PHP5
+Added check for PHP5

+= 0.2 (2010/02/12) =

-0.2 (2010/02/12) Fixed bugs with SQL
+Fixed bugs with SQL

+= 0.1 (2010/02/11) =

-0.1 (2010/02/11) Initial version
+Initial version